 How do I get to Monterey County?

 Monterey County is served by Monterey Regional Airport, located within the city of Monterey.
-This airport offers regular flights to and from major cities across the West, including Los Angeles, San Francisco, San Diego, Phoenix, Las Vegas, and Denver.
+This airport offers regular flights to and from major cities across the West, including Los Angeles, San Francisco, San Diego, Phoenix, Las Vegas, Dallas and Denver.
 Because these are all major airports and hubs, it is usually a quick journey to get to Monterey County from most cities and towns in the U.S. and Canada.

 Once you’re on the ground, downtown Monterey is a 10-minute drive from the airport, downtown Salinas is a 25-minute drive, and getting to Big Sur takes about 45 minutes.
 Rental cars and the Monterey-Salinas public transit are all great options if you’re looking to get from the airport into the heart of Monterey County.
 Learn about the other numerous ways to get from point A to point B on our transportation resource page.